idaholab/moose/framework/doc/content/source/actioncomponents/PhysicsComponentBase.md

 !listing framework/src/actioncomponents/CylinderComponent.C start=registerMooseAction end=InputParameters

 !alert note
-This helper leverages virtual inheritance, it inherits the [ActionComponent.md] class virtually.
+This helper leverages virtual inheritance: it inherits the [ActionComponent.md] class virtually.
 This offers some simplicity in its definition, but components leveraging this helper must also inherit the `ActionComponent` class virtually.